What are Laser Diodes?

 Bar Code Scanners

-The basic structure of a semiconductor laser diode is shown in the figure.
-A pair of parallel planes perpendicular to the PN junction surface constitute a Fabry-Perot resonant cavity.
+The basic structure of a semiconductor laser diode consists of a PN junction with parallel end faces perpendicular to the junction plane, forming a Fabry-Pérot resonant cavity:

 Laser Diode Construction